ludvigaman-dev/NavBlue_PlayingCardLibrary/README.md

 ## Installation

+1. Clone / Download the repository
-1. Open **NavBlue_PlayingCardLibrary.sln** in Visual Studio 2022
+2. Open **NavBlue_PlayingCardLibrary.sln** in Visual Studio 2022
-2. If necessary, set GameOfCards as startup project
+3. If necessary, set GameOfCards as startup project

 ## Usage